 top of page

 Unlike other types of crowdfunding, there's no one dominant site, where you can quickly invest in every type of real estate investment you need to diversify a portfolio.
 The average site only has a few open investments.
 And no one site covers all the investment types (equity, debt, commercial, residential, specialty, core, core plus, value-added, opportunistic).
-So you have to use several sites to fully fund your portfolio.
+So you have to use several sites to fully fund a diversified portfolio.

 But which ones?